ARTICLE

 If you already own an expensive asset, such as real estate, many lenders, including loans.com.au, offer equity releases on your existing home, which can be a useful tool depending on your financial situation, allowing you to purchase a new car.

-If you keep your business records up to date and organized, you can make it easier to gather proof of your income when it comes to apply for the loan.
+If you keep your business records up to date and organised, you can make it easier to gather proof of your income when it comes to applying for a loan.

-If you’re in the market for a car loan, loans.com.au offers some of the most competitive rates on the market.
-If you’re self employed, and wondering whether you’ll need to jump through any extra hoops to prove your ability to repay the loan, you can speak to one of our lending specialists, who will be able to walk you through the process.
+If you’re in the market for a car loan, loans.com.au offers competitive rates on the market.
+If you’re self-employed or newly employed and wondering whether you’ll need to jump through any extra hoops to prove your ability to repay the loan, you can speak to one of our lending specialists, who will be able to walk you through the process.

 About the article